hybridqa/hybridqa.github.io/README.md

-# hybridqa.github.io
+# tabfact.github.io
-The official website of hybridqa
+The official page for TabFact dataset from UCSB NLP group.